Only legitimate University business mail will be processed.

 Registered Mail is secure form of USPS mail service for domestic or international shipping.
 Example usage would be for high value contents.
 Refer to the USPS Registered Mail FAQ for more information.

 Business Reply and Bulk Mail

 Business Reply and Bulk Mail must meet strict requirements set forth by the USPS.
-Refer to Financial Services Printing Services for further assistance.
+Please use contracted Printing and Mailing Service Vendors for assistance.